asadprodhan/Bioinformatics_System_Check_Linux/README.md

 **How many CPUs does my Linux computer have?**

+Before you find out the number of CPUs in your Linux computer, re-visit the CPU terminology (modern hybrid processors).

+- Socket (physical CPU): The actual processor chip plugged into the motherboard
+- Physical core: A real independent processing unit inside the CPU that can execute instructions
+- Performance core (P-core): A high-speed core designed for heavy, compute-intensive tasks and supports hyper-threading
+- Efficiency core (E-core): A lower-power core designed for background or highly parallel light tasks and does not support hyper-threading
+- Logical core (logical CPU): What the operating system sees as a CPU; a schedulable execution unit exposed by physical cores and hyper-threading.
+These are the “CPUs” you see in: htop, nproc, Nextflow cpus, load average interpretation
+- Thread (hardware thread): A single execution slot built on a core; logical CPUs correspond to hardware threads that software can run on

+Now, find out the logical CPUs in your Linux computer that you can allocate in your workflow.

 ```
 nproc
 ```
 >20

+`nproc` reports the number of logical CPUs available to Linux (i.e., CPU threads seen by the scheduler).
+This is the correct number to use when setting tool thread counts, configuring Nextflow cpus, and interpreting load average.
+It may be higher than physical cores in your Linux computer if hyper-threading / Simultaneous Multithreading (SMT) is enabled.

+Performance cores provide high single-job speed, while efficiency cores add extra parallel capacity; Linux exposes both as logical CPUs, but they are not equally powerful.

 **How much memory (RAM) does my Linux computer have**